copyrite/LwotcMinimalText/XComGame.md

 * {% COOLDOWN %}

 ## Iron Curtain
-Attack enemies in a cone with 50% less base damage. -8 to target mobility on hit.
+Attack enemies in a cone for 50% less base damage. -8 to target mobility on hit.
 * {% COOLDOWN %}
 * Consumes 3 ammo.
 * Debuff has 2 turn duration.